justinribeiro/blog-pwa/hugo/content/chronicle/2020-10-29-halloween-projector-windows-chromecast.md

 {{< liteyoutube videoid="RjB5KC0X7OY" videotitle="Halloween Projector Windows" >}}

 Happy Halloween!
-Stay safe out there.
+If you find yourself out on this spooky evening, stay safe out there.